openhealthcare/opal/doc/docs/reference/upgrading.md

 #### v0.17.1 -> v0.18.2

-inpatient.html is no longer in opal core.
-If you are using the default episode category please create a template called  {{ appname }}/templates/detail/inpatient.html and add in the record panels that you need.
+`inpatient.html` is no longer in opal but created with startproject.
+If you are using the default episode category please create a template called  `{{ appname }}/templates/detail/inpatient.html` and add in the record panels that you need.

 #### v0.17.1 -> v0.18.0